ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 51:11 _Hayato:_
 Actually, as now said, we are not dependent on the hypothesis.
-Like there is a quantum physical process behind the courier.
+Like there is a quantum physical process behind the qualia.
 But why we can use the quantum mathematic is very simple reason.
 Because conventional probability theory, classical probability theory depend on the probability space.
 Classical one is too narrow to capture, for example, order effect or something.